DIDSR/hybrid-breastCT/code/system_specific/energy_spectra/README.md

+Sample x-ray spectra are included in this directory.

-Generate new x-ray spectra using any of the following tools:
+To generate new x-ray spectra, consider using these tools:

 - TASMICS: Tungsten anode spectral model using interpolating cubic spines, *available by emailing Andrew M. Hernandez (amhern@ucdavis.edu)*